fanbyprinciple/fastai/v4/lesson4/readme.md

 5. Complete all the steps in this chapter using the full MNIST datasets (that is, for all digits, not just 3s and 7s).
 This is a significant project and will take you quite a bit of time to complete!
 You'll need to do some of your own research to figure out how to overcome some obstacles you'll meet on the way.

+## questionaire

+1. How is a grayscale image represented on a computer?
+How about a color image?

+by rows and columsn indicating the range of values from 0 to 255. color image through a tuple.

+1. How are the files and folders in the `MNIST_SAMPLE` dataset structured?
+Why?

+& and 3 are given in respective folde rso that it is easy to work with them.

+1. Explain how the "pixel similarity" approach to classifying digits works.

+we merge all the tensors together and find the mean of all values at each location, then we find to distance of new image from the prediction to find the value

+1. What is a list comprehension?
+Create one now that selects odd numbers from a list and doubles them.

+[2*x if x%2!=0 else x for x in num]

+1. What is a "rank-3 tensor"?

+it means it has 3 dimensions, for examplea n array of 2d images

+1. What is the difference between tensor rank and shape?
+How do you get the rank from the shape?

+shape gives you dimension while rank gives you size of shape

+1. What are RMSE and L1 norm?

+Root mean square is l2 norm where we square the loss and then squareroot.

+L1 is simple minus of the loss.

+1. How can you apply a calculation on thousands of numbers at once, many thousands of times faster than a Python loop?

+Use tensors and use broadcasting

+1. Create a 3×3 tensor or array containing the numbers from 1 to 9.
+Double it.
+Select the bottom-right four numbers.

+new_array = tensor((torch.randn(1,1,9)*10))
+(new_array*2)[0][0][-4:]

+1. What is broadcasting?

+using same operator on enitre array

+1. Are metrics generally calculated using the training set, or the validation set?
+Why?

+validation set as metrics are values that matter to us human beings while training requires loss function

+1. What is SGD?

+Stochastic gradient descent

+1. Why does SGD use mini-batches?

+because using it on entire dataset would take up lot of memory and one one by one it would be too slow.

+1. What are the seven steps in SGD for machine learning?
+    > get the data
+    > define your loss, optimisation and metrics,
+    > train
+    > validate
+    > make changes
+    > retrain
+    > go back to validate

+    (these aren'tthe seven steps but I like them)

+1. How do we initialize the weights in a model?

+by using tensor(torch.randn(size,1)*std)

+1. What is "loss"?

+it the differnce between prediciton and targets.

+1. Why can't we always use a high learning rate?

+because it may take big leaps and miss minima altogether.

+1. What is a "gradient"?

+slope of function d/dx which tells us which step to follow to reach downhill.

+1. Do you need to know how to calculate gradients yourself?

+no we have require_grads() from pytorch, though it would be nice to know. but I always was bad at maths.

+1. Why can't we use accuracy as a loss function?

+because it is difficult to use in case when there is onnly small changes in pixel

+1. Draw the sigmoid function.
+What is special about its shape?

+it givesa smooth `S` between 0 and 1

+1. What is the difference between a loss function and a metric?

+metric is for humans, loss for the machines.

+1. What is the function to calculate new weights using a learning rate?

+loss.backward()

+1. What does the `DataLoader` class do?

+its a way for us to get mini batches

+1. Write pseudocode showing the basic steps taken in each epoch for SGD.

+make prediction using linear1 or any function find the loss of the function make sure loss uses requires_grad_ parameters then use loss.backward update weights.data by multiplying it with weights.grad * learning rate put the weights.grad to zero this completes one epoch on batch

+1. Create a function that, if passed two arguments `[1,2,3,4]` and `'abcd'`, returns `[(1, 'a'), (2, 'b'), (3, 'c'), (4, 'd')]`.
+What is special about that output data structure?
+1. What does `view` do in PyTorch?
+1. What are the "bias" parameters in a neural network?
+Why do we need them?
+1. What does the `@` operator do in Python?
+1. What does the `backward` method do?
+1. Why do we have to zero the gradients?
+1. What information do we have to pass to `Learner`?
+1. Show Python or pseudocode for the basic steps of a training loop.
+1. What is "ReLU"?
+Draw a plot of it for values from `-2` to `+2`.
+1. What is an "activation function"?
+1. What's the difference between `F.relu` and `nn.ReLU`?
+1. The universal approximation theorem shows that any function can be approximated as closely as needed using just one nonlinearity.
+So why do we normally use more?